TanawatPawanta/QuadCopter_simulation/README.md

 ### Motor Slider

 > In motor slider UI have 4 component
 > > 1.
-The text shows the speed of all 4 motors in RPM units.
+The text shows the speed of all 4 motors in rads/s units.
-The lowest value is 0 and the highest is 20,000 rads/s
+The lowest value is 0 and the highest is 1,000 rads/s
 > > 2.
 Slide bar is used only for adjusting the speed of individual motors in order of Left is the least value.
 The right is the most valuable.
 > > 3.
 Text box is used to override the speed of all motors to have the same speed.
 > > 4.
 Enter button is used to confirm the override of the motor speed after entering the speed into the text box.